mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

     After model input tensors are obtained, the data must be copied into the tensors.
 The following methods allows to access the size of the data, the number of elements, the data type and the writable pointer.
 See also detailed description in the [MSTensor](https://www.mindspore.cn/lite/api/en/master/api_java/mstensor.html#mstensor) API documentation.

+    The following sample code shows how to get the complete graph input tensor from `Model` and how to convert the model input data to `MSTensor` type.

     ```java
     // Assuming model is a valid instance of Model
     List<MSTensor> inputs = model.getInputs();